unm-historiography/metahistory/essays/thematic/eurocentrism.md

 > **Fun Fact:** The term "Barbarian" is actually a Greek term used to describe anyone who did not speak Koine Greek, the common language in ancient Greece. 'ian' means "one who speaks" and 'bar' describes what Grecians thought non-Greek languages sounded like, "barbarbarbar".

 In response to the Roman defeat by the Visigoths in 410CE, Bishop Augustine of Hippo wrote a document titled _City of God_.
-This document's intention was to explain the reasons for Roman defeat and attempt to understand human history.
+This document's intention was to explain the reasons for Roman defeat and attempt to understand human history, as well as predict the future fate of humanity (Fortin, 324).
 However, as historians, we can examine this document for much more than its _intended_ purpose.
 Augustine redefined history as not only a Western one, but as a Christian one.
 This is a belief that will become the basis for contemporary Eurocentrism, much more permeating than the Greeks ever employed.
 With the addition of Christianity to Western, European identity, the concept of paternalism, or Europe viewing itself as a 'father' to the rest of the world, soon intertwined with this identity.
-Stemming from paternalistic views already well-developed in the Roman-Catholic church, think of the male-dominated clergy, such as the Pope, archbishop, bishops, etc. roles which can only be held by males and the view of the Christian god himself as a man and father, this new understanding of Europeanism would not only provincialize all non-European countries, but would also position them as children needing to be cared for by their European 'father'.
+Stemming from paternalistic views already well-developed in the Roman-Catholic church, think of the male-dominated clergy, such as the Pope, archbishop, bishops, etc., roles which can only be held by males and the view of the Christian god himself as a man and father, this new understanding of Europeanism would not only provincialize all non-European countries, but would also position them as children needing to be cared for by their European 'father'.

 > _Pro.vin.cial, adj.: of or concerning the regions outside the capital city of a country, especially when regarded as unsophisticated or narrow-minded._ **Provincialism** refers to the biproduct of Eurocentrism.
 While Europe positioned itself as the center of the world, all other countries were 'provincialized', or seen as on the "outskirts" of history, rather than as active participants.
 Additionally this view strengthened European ideas of non-Europeans as 'children', who were uneducated, pagan, 'backward', and in need of assistance, or being 'saved'.